Patheticlol/noballslmao/README.md

 Soon this game will be removed from github and will be pay to play All forks will also be deleted

+BTW If you want to help me , Start A discussion [Any help will be appreciated]